ZcashFoundation/archived-zfnd-website/_posts/blog/2018-10-30-parity-partnership.md

 ---
 layout: post
-title: "Press Release: Annouceing a Partnership with Parity Technologies"
+title: "Press Release: Announcing a Partnership with Parity Technologies"
 excerpt: "The Zcash Foundation is partnering with Parity Technologies to build a Zcash node implementation in Rust."
 categories: blog
 tags: [development, Parity]